 In return for this flexibility, I work early, I work late, I adjust each day to fit, it’s incredibly hard work, but it’s worth it because I take my children to school every day and most days I’m there to collect them.
 I go to school plays, concerts and swimming galas.
-We talk about our day every afternoon when I make dinner, and we read together.
+We talk about our days every afternoon when I make dinner, and we read together.
 I couldn’t imagine not having this time with my children.
-I want to look back without regret, and know that I was there for them, as well as showing up for myself.

-I spent some time recently with a marketing consultant, discussing my business strategy and goals.
-She asked me to explain; why I do, what I do.
+I spent some really valuable time recently with a valued client, discussing my own marketing strategy.
+I was trying to explain why I do what I do.
 A perplexing question to start with, but it soon came tumbling out.
-She said that I’d hit a magic combination, because I’ve managed to bring together doing something I love, using the skills I already have, and make an income.
-When I first discovered WordPress it was a proper ‘lightbulb’ moment.
-I knew I’d found a business where I could use my existing skills, something that I was going to enjoy, and that was going to work with family life.
+She explained that when you do something you love, using the skills you have, make an income, and help other businesses using that skill, you have hit a magic combination.
+It made sense to me, when I first discovered WordPress it was a proper ‘lightbulb’ moment, I knew I’d found a business where I could use my existing skills, something that I was going to enjoy, and that was going to work with family life.
 I wasn’t wrong.